 Supporting community energy groups

-Building a low-carbon future locally
+Building a local low-carbon future

-Our communities team supports of local groups who want a more sustainable energy future for their area.
+Our communities team supports local groups who want a more sustainable energy future for their area.
 They range from large to small, and new to well-established, and cover renewable energy, energy efficiency and neighbourhood planning.

 We produce a monthly newsletter.
 You can read our latest one here.